weaviate-git-bot/chatbot-redacre/README.md

 ## Usage

-Find the hosted demo here: [Insert Demo Link].
+Find the hosted demo here: https://chatbot-redacre.web.app/.

 After logging in, a small drawer will appear at the bottom-right corner of the screen.
 Clicking on it will open a Chatroom with the bot.